Spring Research in Focus

 New publication for MSc Psychology Graduate

-Katie Hope graduated from the MSc Legal and Criminological Psychology in 2020 and took part in the Psychology research student volunteer scheme.
-As part of her final project, she completed her dissertation with Dr Liz Bates on the topic of male victims of intimate partner violence.
+Katie Hope graduated with an MSc in Legal and Criminological Psychology in 2020 and took part in the Psychology research student volunteer scheme.
+As part of her final project, she completed her dissertation with Dr. Liz Bates on the topic of male victims of intimate partner violence.
 Specifically, Katie was exploring the lessons that could be learned from Domestic Homicide Reviews with a male victim and a female perpetrator.
 Katie analysed 22 of these reviews and found that there were numerous missed opportunities by health care services and police to intervene and help men escape abuse.
 For example, where men’s injuries were dismissed or they were incorrectly assumed to be the perpetrator of the violence.
-This is a ground-breaking piece of research utilising a novel source of data, Katie has just had her paper accepted for publication in the Journal Partner Abuse, with Liz, Mark Brooks OBE (Chairman of the ManKind Initiative) and Dr Julie Taylor.
+This is a ground-breaking piece of research utilising a novel source of data, Katie has just had her paper accepted for publication in the Journal Partner Abuse, with Liz, Mark Brooks OBE (Chairman of the ManKind Initiative), and Dr. Julie Taylor.
 The accepted paper can be found here.
-Katie’s also contributed to an upcoming publication with Liz and Julie about post-separation abuse as part of her research volunteering for our psychology in-house scheme.
+Katie also contributed to an upcoming publication with Liz and Julie about post-separation abuse as part of her research by volunteering for our psychology in-house scheme.

 Autumn Research in Focus

 Intimate Partner Violence: New perspectives in research